nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 * Azure IoT Hub - :ref:`lib_azure_iot_hub`.
   This step retrieves a *security tag* and *ID scope* that will be needed during the configuration of the firmware.
-  Make sure to follow the steps documented in the :ref:`dps_config` section to enable Device Provisioning Service (DPS).
+  Make sure to follow the steps documented in the :ref:`configuration using DPS <dps_config>` section to enable Device Provisioning Service (DPS).

 * AVSystem's LwM2M Coiote Device Management - :ref:`server_setup_lwm2m_client`.
   No additional configuration is needed if the server is set up according to the linked documentation.